This policy is in effect as of 5/10/2023

 We will not provide mediation or intermediary communication services.

 While we will always err on the side of safety and treat all reports as true, we will not assume that a report being made automatically means that action needs to be taken.

 We will not respond to general requests for a list of all parties whose memberships have been revoked or denied.
 However, if anyone inquires as to whether a particular person's membership has been revoked or denied, Readercon will provide that information.
 We will not keep any kind of list or database of such requests, or consider a membership status request tantamount to a report.

 What will happen if someone says I caused a problem?

-If someone tells us that you have violated the code of conduct, two convention representatives will ask to speak with you about it in a private place.
+If someone tells us that you have violated the Code of Conduct, two conference representatives will ask to speak with you about it in a designated quiet space.

-If you decline to be interviewed, we may ask you to leave the convention.
-If, after speaking with you, we believe that you have violated the code of conduct, we may ask you to change your behavior or leave the convention, or take other actions.
+If you decline to be interviewed, we may ask you to leave the conference.
+If, after speaking with you, we believe that you have violated the Code of Conduct, we may ask you to change your behavior or leave the convention, or take other actions.
 We will not take action until we've spoken with you and anyone else involved and done our best to get a clear picture of what happened.
-See the document titled Readercon Procedures for Handling Reported Violations of the Code of Conduct for detailed information.
+See the document titled Readercon Procedures for Addressing Reported Violations of the Code of Conduct for detailed information.